top of page

 Raise Awareness

-Educate Health Volunteers and communities about the impact of tuberculosis on health outcomes, emphasizing the importance of early detection, treatment, and prevention to protect public health.
+Educate Health Volunteers and communities about the impact of tuberculosis (TB) on public health, emphasizing the importance of early detection, treatment, and TB prevention to improve health outcomes.

 Actionable Solutions

-Mobilize Health Volunteers to participate in TB-focused projects, including awareness campaigns, community education on early detection and treatment, and initiatives to promote infection prevention and control measures.
+Mobilize Health Volunteers for TB awareness campaigns, community education on early detection and treatment, and initiatives promoting TB infection prevention and control measures.

 Build Partnerships

-Collaborate with healthcare organizations, local governments, and other stakeholders to leverage resources, expertise, and networks in advancing TB prevention and treatment goals within the Health Volunteers Program for long-term impact.
+Collaborate with health organizations and local governments to leverage resources, expertise, and networks in advancing TB prevention and treatment within the Health Volunteers Program for long-term impact.

 Outcomes of the campaign